 About This Weeks' Prompts for Personal Meditation But a Samaritan while traveling came near him; and when he saw him, he was moved with pity.
 He went to him and bandaged his wounds, having poured oil and wine on them.
 Then he put him on his own animal, brought him to an inn, and took care of him.
 The next day he took out two denarii, gave them to the innkeeper, and said, 'Take care of him; and when I come back, I will repay you whatever more you spend.'
 Luke 10:33-35

-Imagine waking up from a trauma and finding your bosom enemy alone caring for you at your bedside, having scraped you up off the road and paid your hospital bills.
+Imagine waking up from a trauma and finding yourself alone except for your bosom enemy caring for you at your bedside, having scraped you up off the road and paid your hospital bills.
 Jesus crafted a story to shock the boundaries of relationship.
 The relentless reversals of the Good News shatter boundary, status quo, any comfort upon which a wearied soul might like to settle down.